cardano-foundation/CIPs/CIP-0006/README.md

 ## Specification

 ### On Chain referenced (main) metadata file
-We define two more fields for the on chain referenced metadata file that references another json file on a url with the extended metadata.
+We define two more fields for the on chain referenced metadata file that references another JSON file on a URL with the extended metadata.
 The proposed metadata is as follows:

 | key           | Value                                | Rules  |
 | ---           | ---                                  | ---  |